 The most common mistake is starting at a joint with too many unknowns.
 In a planar truss, each joint gives only two independent equilibrium equations, so a joint with three unknown member forces usually cannot be solved first.

-Another common mistake is skipping the support reactions.
+Another mistake is skipping the support reactions.
 If the reactions are wrong, every member force that follows will also be wrong.

 Students also misread negative answers.
 With a consistent sign convention, a negative force usually means the member is in the opposite state from the one you assumed at the start.